telekosmos/documentation/README.md

 * Integrates with GitHub to link directly from documentation to the code it refers to.
 * Customizable output: HTML, JSON, Markdown, and more

-> __Mind__ this is a fork of [documentation](https://github.com/documentationjs/documentation) and it is many commits behind... but you will have the change of getting your code embedded into your documentation using this fork via the -s option
+> __Mind__ this is a fork of [documentation](https://github.com/documentationjs/documentation) and it is many commits behind... but you will have the chance of getting your (source) code embedded into your documentation using this fork via the -s option

 ## (Very) quick start
 `git clone https://github.com/telekosmos/documentation.git && cd documentation`